 TTP’s describe techniques that can be used in different situations.

 Neither are substitutes for common sense and judgment, nor they represent the sum of all experience.
-You’ll make a few new experiences on your own, or find yourself in a situation the SOP or TTP’s do not describe.
+You’ll make a few new experiences on your own or find yourself in a situation the SOP or TTP’s do not describe.
 It is the pilot's responsibility to fly the aircraft safely and effectively in all circumstances, as required to accomplish the overall mission.